Rahul-mizoSharma/Rahul-mizoSharma/readme.md

 - 👋 Hi, I’m @Rahul-mizoSharma
 - 👀 I’m interested in learning AI&ML.
-- 🌱 I know various progamming language such as Python along with HTML,CSS and some basics of java.
+- 🌱 I know various progamming language such as Python along with HTML,CSS and java.
 - I am building projects using reactjs and nodejs.

 <!---